-The software should incorporate accounting tools specific to property management, and should be able to easily allow you to change the format of your financial reports.
+The software should incorporate accounting tools specific to property management and should be able to easily allow you to change the format of your financial reports.
 Some software will allow you to file tax forms.

 3. Platform and cost

 Initially, you should decide whether you would prefer to purchase a software package installed and used on your computer system or a web-based package.
 On-site systems generally require a bigger up-front investment.
 Web-based systems allow you to access your data from anywhere in the world, but be sure to assess the costs for functions and services that aren’t included in the base price.
 Are there additional costs for product upgrades, training, and support?
-Can you add extra modules to the software package to address specific needs and at what cost?
-Carefully evaluate the services each type of package to get a reliable price comparison.
+Can you add extra modules to the software package to address specific needs, and at what cost?
+Carefully evaluate the services of each type of package to get a reliable price comparison.

 Pricing may be based on per-user or on a per-unit basis.
 Consider the size of your business and the number of employees using the software to help you find the most cost-effective solution.
 Again, be sure to do a free trial of the software before you make your final decision.

-The size of your business, the type of properties you manage and your business goals are key to determining the right software for you.
+The size of your business, the type of properties you manage, and your business goals are key to determining the right software for you.
 These reviews will give you more information about popular property management software products available and which one might be right for you.